 (6) urges the President to acknowledge the wrongs of the United States against Indian tribes in the history of the United States in order to bring healing to this land; and

 (7) commends the State governments that have begun reconciliation efforts with recognized Indian tribes located in their boundaries and encourages all State governments similarly to work toward reconciling relationships with Indian tribes within their boundaries.

 (1) authorizes or supports any claim against the United States; or

 (2) serves as a settlement of any claim against the United States.

 —United States Congress.
-Apology to Native Peoples of the United States – signed into law by President Obama on December 19, 2009 (scroll to page 45).
+Apology to Native Peoples of the United States – signed into law by President Obama on December 19, 2009 – but inappropriately buried on page 45 of a defense authorization bill, with a disclaimer, and was never read publicly.
 See also: United States Senate Joint Resolution 14 – a more detailed apology introduced to the U.S. Senate on April 30, 2009 – but never passed; and the Hawaii Apology Act (Public Law 103-150, 103rd Congress, Nov.
 23, 1993)